-As stock market crashes have taught us, a carefree investing style doesn't work forever; in fact, its success usually comes to an abrupt end.
+As stock market crashes have taught us, a carefree investing style doesn't work forever.
+In fact, its success usually comes to an abrupt end.
 It would behoove investors to relearn that painful lesson before the next crash.

-No. 1: What Does the Company Do?
+1. What Does the Company Do?

-No. 2: Is the Company Profitable?
+2. Is the Company Profitable?

 This is also a simple question, which can be made more complicated by all sorts of variations on a company's earnings.
 Investors can read the quarterly and annual earnings reports to check out how much net income the company reported, in dollars and in per-share earnings.
 Later down in this column we'll address ways to mine for red flags in earnings.